 AirTV is a subsidiary of Dish, so that would explain why its pushing both OTA channels and Sling TV a great deal.
 The box, the AirTV Player, is powered by Android TV, and plays its content at 4K resolution.
 The OTA channels require an AirTV adapter and OTA antenna, which are both sold separately.
 Read More

 The base Sling TV package already provides a pretty decent value.
 For $20, subscribers get access to more than 20 channels over the Internet.
 More are available through add-on packages.

 Now the company is diversifying its portfolio, so to speak.
 The number of channels available in the US is jumping to nearly 200, spread across 18 languages.
 They're available as part of Sling International.

 Okay, Sling International is really just a new name for DishWorld, the IPTV service Dish Network (which owns Sling TV) started offering in 2012.
+This laid the foundation for Sling TV in the first place, and now Dish is just getting its branding in order.
 Read More

 DISH Network has updated their official app with a variety of improvements and new features, making it better both as a streaming video player and as an account management console.
 Probably the best addition in this update is the ability to support multiple profiles for a single subscriber account, a la Netflix.
 Each profile will have its own favorites list and recommendations, making family sharing a lot smoother.

 Also on the streaming side of things, DISH has tried to make following the NCAA men's basketball tournament simpler.
+While it already has its own sports section to help you separate that content from general TV, this update brings with it the ability to look through the tourney bracket to check on scores.
 Read More